deekshithr45/deekshithr45/README.md

 - 👋 Hi, I’m @deekshithr45
 - 👀 I’m interested in Website development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring & Node.js
-- 📫 How to reach me ...
+- 📫 How to reach me kattubadideekshith45@gamil.com

 <!---
 deekshithr45/deekshithr45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.